zifangberkeley/Fall_Notes/Chem274b_notes/Week3_notes.md

 - deques are generalization of stacks and queues that supprots thread-safe and memory efficient appends and pops with ~O(1) performance in either direction.
 - they support similar operations and are optmized for fast fixed-length operations and incur O(n) memory movement costs for pop(0) and insert (0,v)

+recursion is a technique where the function calls itself repeatly.
+Every recursion function case has two parts. a recursive case and a base case. a recursive case is the condition under which the function calls itself a base case is the condition under which the function doesn't call itself again.
+### Three laws:
+1. a recursive algo must have a base
+2. a recursive algo changes its state and move toward base case
+3. a recursive algo must call itself recursively.
+We can prove recursive programs via induction
+- to prove a statement involving N, assuming that the statement is true for all positive integers less than N, use that fact to prove it for N.
+Or we can prove it through GCD. where we find the most common denominator. there's no convergence guaranteed. it might never stop.

+it could be ineffient and have overlapping subproblems that are solved repeatedly. recursion tree: one node for each recursive call. label node with return value after children are labelled.
+Exponentail waste
+- number of recursive calls grows exponentially
+- overlapping subproblems are repeatidly calculated wasting memory.
+Memoization: keep a record of the results for the given inputs
+- before computing the result for a given input, check if we already have it
+- ensures that a function doesn't run for the same input more than once. instead of recursive solutions we can use iterative solutions.

+# sorting problem
+Sorting: placing elements from a collection in some kind of order.